Tanabe, Wakayama

 Tanabe (田辺市, ja, /ja/) is a city located in Wakayama Prefecture, Japan.
-As of 1 November 2021, the city had an estimated population of 70,972 in 35,076 households and a population density of 69 persons per km^{2}.
+As of 1 November 2021, the city has an estimated population of 70,972 in 35,076 households and a population density of 69 persons per km^{2}.
 The total area of the city is 1,026.91 sqkm.
-Tanabe is the second most populous city in Wakayama, and the largest in the Kansai region of Japan in terms of area.
+Tanabe is the second most populous city in Wakayama and the largest in the Kansai region of Japan in terms of area.

 Geography

-Tanabe is located the south-central Kii Peninsula and faces to the Pacific Ocean to the west and the Kii Mountains to the north and east.
+Tanabe is located the south-central Kii Peninsula and faces the Pacific Ocean to the west and the Kii Mountains to the north and east.
 The coastline is intricate and forms Tanabe Bay.
 Tenjinzaki is at the northern end of the bay, and Shirahama is on the south side.
 The climate is moderated by the effects of the Kuroshio Current offshore.

 Climate

-Tanabe has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
-The average annual temperature in Tanabe is 16.6 °C. The average annual rainfall is 2348 mm with September as the wettest month.
-The temperatures are highest on average in August, at around 26.5 °C, and lowest in January, at around 6.9 °C. The area is subject to typhoons in summer.
+Tanabe has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with little to no snowfall.
+The average annual temperature in Tanabe is 16.6 C. The average annual rainfall is 2348 mm with September as the wettest month.
+The temperatures are highest on average in August, at around 26.5 C, and lowest in January, at around 6.9 C. The area is subject to typhoons in summer.